First published April 24, 2020.

 I think the only long-term solution to this problem is to create a low-stakes introduction for high schoolers that's thrilling enough to get beginners to come to the scene, similar to MATHCOUNTS.
 A previous version of the draft had "that feels important enough," but I think this is a misleading way to think about it.
 I think deep down middle schoolers know that they'll have to start contributing to the community in some way eventually.
 The realization hits them just late enough so it doesn't scare them away from the scene, and I think this is the best of all worlds.
 And the thing about MATHCOUNTS is it's also cheap (on your side) and convenient - you make the tryouts for your club (if there are any to begin with) and your coach will take care of all the logistics for you.

 The biggest problem is for those without a community of other smart kids in their geographical area.
 For these kids all of these problems have always been there, and as an added bonus, they get to deal with them without guidance.
-For these kids I highly recommend going to a summer program - you'll experience what it's like to have a group of really smart kids and you'll be able to stay connected to them to some degree.
+If you live in an area with few kids doing math competitions, I highly recommend going to a summer program.
+You'll experience what it's like to have a group of smart kids around and you'll be able to stay connected to them to some degree.
 But I live in a big competition math area, so I can't really help much in this regard.

-The reason math competition isn't really able to spread out of its hearths is because it's really easy to lose people along the way.
-We need to do a better job of reaching out to people and helping them find their way.
+The reason math competitions haven't spread out of their hearths is because it's really easy to lose people along the way.
+We need to do a better job of reaching out to people and helping them find resources and community.

-I've tried to get into several competitive academics, including debate, physics, chemistry, and computer science (basically the entire list).
+I've tried to get into several competitive academics, including debate, physics, chemistry, and computer science (basically the entire list of "things people think will help you get into college").
 I think maybe one of the reasons I had trouble doing this is because the introductions are very abstract and philosophical.
 For example, Learn C++ takes this up to eleven.
 Perhaps something similar is happening with math for a lot of kids; they're having trouble getting into it because there's no action.
 There's no excitement.
 It's just a bunch of explanations about a topic, and I think increasingly often kids just get bored and stop reading at some point, and they have to actually force themselves to continue reading until it gets interesting.

 In fact I think this is a large reason there's such a huge gap in mathematics competitions; most people who've made AIME can honestly say "I felt like it was just going to happen," while many people just fall behind and lose interest.
 It isn't a gap in intelligence - it's a gap in interest.
 The people who're drawn to math by some combination of curiosity and enjoyment are far likely to do better than the people that are doing it because they feel like they should for a useful reason.
 The qualifier "for a useful reason" is very important - speaking personally, there are times when I haven't worked on math for a while and feel like I should do math because not having done it for a while feels wrong.
 Not wrong because "I'm not spending my time productively," because I get this same feeling when I work on homework for too long, much to the chagrin of my grades.
 Wrong because I haven't done math.
 The hardest part about getting into a competitive academic is usually having enough interest to force yourself through the beginning - the momentum will carry you from there.